 Minnesota Department of Natural Resources.
 2003.
 Field guide to the native plant communities of Minnesota: the Laurentian mixed forest province.
 Ecological Land Classification Program, Minnesota County Biological Survey, and Natural Heritage and Nongame Research Program.
 Minnesota Department of Natural Resources, St. Paul, Minnesota.
 352 pp.

 Voss, E. G. 1972.
-Michigan Flora Part I. Gymnosperms and Monocots.
-Cranbrook Institute of Science Bulletin 55 and the University of Michigan Herbarium.
-University of Michigan, Ann Arbor, Michigan.
+Michigan Flora, Part I: Gymnosperms and Monocots.
+Cranbrook Institute of Science, Bulletin 55.
+Ann Arbor, Michigan.
 488 pp.